 7. Significance and engagement

-In relation to section 79 of the Local Government Act 2002, this decision is of low significance when assessed against Northland Regional Council's significance and engagement policy (NRC) as the allocation of funding from the IGR has been specifically considered and provided for in NRC's Long Term Plan.
+In relation to section 79 of the Local Government Act 2002, this decision is considered to be of low significance when assessed against Northland Regional Council's Significance and Engagement Policy.

 8. Policy, risk management and legislative compliance